HaloDAO/lending-market-v1/README.md

 ## Deployments

-For deploying Aave Protocol V2, you can use the available scripts located at `package.json`.
+For deploying HaloDAO Lending Market, you can use the available scripts located at `package.json`.
 For a complete list, run `npm run` to see all the tasks.

 ### Kovan deployment